-The certain debts like child support or alimony have to be paid fully.
-Other than that, the person has to pay a part of the debts that are reasonable and affordable for you.
+Certain debts, like child support or alimony, have to be paid fully.
+Other than that, the person only has to pay the part of the debts that are reasonable and affordable for you.
 On the completion of the case, all the remaining debts will be discharged.

-The person will have 30 days of time to start paying the amount for each month until the plan is completed.
+The person will have 30 days to start paying the set amount for each month until the plan is completed.
 The payment mode can be money order or checks to the trustee.

 Who will approve the plan?

 Not the creditors but the bankruptcy court will approve the plan.
-The creditors can object but the valid reason has to be shown to the court.
+The creditors can object but a valid reason has to be shown to the court.

-If you are in such situation where you don’t know how to file bankruptcy in Oklahoma and are totally fed up with the creditors’ harassments, you should take help of an attorney who has expertise in dealing with such cases.
-Chris Mudd & Associates is the one where you can find an experienced lawyer to get rid of the debts easily under Chapter 13 bankruptcy.
+If you are in such a situation where you don’t know how to file bankruptcy in Oklahoma and are totally fed up with the creditors’ harassments, you should seek the help of an attorney who has expertise in dealing with such cases.
+Chris Mudd & Associates is one firm where you can find an experienced lawyer to get rid of your debts easily under Chapter 13 bankruptcy.

 ** Disclaimer: This blog post does not constitute legal advice, nor does it create a client-attorney relationship.